 - The Academy of Natural Sciences of Drexel University is a leading natural history museum that houses 200 years of discovery.
 ANSDU opened in 1812 and resides 1 block east of the Franklin Institute on Race St.

 - The discoveries that rocked the world then and now share four floors of exhibit space in this family-friendly museum.
-3-D painted dioramas replicate the natural habitats of large game animals acquired in the 1920s and 1930s.
+3-D painted dioramas replicate the natural habitats of large game animals acquired in the 1920s and 1930s are also on display.
 For Philadelphians of that era, this was their first sighting of an Indian tiger or a wildebeest.

 - The famed 19th-century sculptor’s greatest hits are all here at the Rodin Museum.
 They are bold, energetic and emotionally intense.
 Several pieces are on exhibit on the outside lawn, visible from the Benjamin Franklin Parkway, while most are within the museum.